mpadge/hackmd-stat-software/standards/regression.md

 -   **RE4.12** *Where appropriate, functions used to transform input data, and associated inverse transform functions.*

-Regression software *may* provide simple and direct methods to return or otherwise access the following:
+Regression software may additionally opt to provide simple and direct methods to return or otherwise access the following:

 -   **RE4.13** *Predictor variables, and associated “metadata” where applicable.*